hi-swapx/docs/sdk/v3/guides/advanced/04-price-oracle.md

 ## Next Steps

-Now that you are familiar with the Oracle feature of SwapX, consider checking out the [next guide](./05-range-orders.md) on **Range Orders**.
+Now that you are familiar with the Oracle feature of SwapX, consider checking out the range-orders on **Range Orders**.